 A forced-air gas furnace (upflow or horizontal) is a metal cabinet that has another, smaller metal box inside of it.
 The cabinet is usually insulated and designed so that the outer surfaces are always cool so that it can be placed next to combustible wall surfaces without creating a problem.

 The smaller metal “box” inside the furnace cabinet is the heat exchanger.
 (See the figure above.)
+(Additional heat exchanger images on Google.)
 The heat exchanger is where the gas burners are located.
-The heat exchanger is designed to be heated by the burner flames while the furnace blower moves room air across it.
+The heat exchanger is designed to be heated by the burner flames while the furnace blower moves room air across the outside of it.
 Under normal conditions, when the furnace is running, the air coming into blower from the house (return air) is generally 60 to 68 degrees F. As the air passes through the furnace, the heat exchanger warms the air.
 The discharge air coming out of the furnace and moving through the duct work will be somewhere between 40 and 90 degrees hotter than the return air.

 The heat exchanger is what separates air flow of the fuel burning process from the blower-driven air that moves through your house.
 This is a box-in-a-box arrangement.
 When the furnace blower is running, it pushes air through inside of the outer cabinet across the outside of the heat exchanger.
 The force of the blower-driven air is much greater than the air pressures inside the heat exchanger.
 As a result, any crack or hole or split results in air being pushed INTO the heat exchanger.
 There is no way air will move from inside the heat exchanger to the indoor air stream.

 This applies to residential gas furnaces with an air-conditioning coil mounted on the discharge.
 The same theory does not apply to commercial furnaces, duct furnaces, roof top units or residential furnaces with an open supply air discharge.
 They are configured differently and have different operating characteristics.